marzan-666/marzan-666/README.md

 - 🔭 Interested in *Artificial Intelligence*.
 - 🌱 I have been learning  *Mathematics* , *Psychology* , *Mythology*, & *Philosophy* for years. . .
-- 👯 I’m looking to collaborate with other content creators
+- 🎓 Pursuing Bachelors Degree in CSE at [North South University](http://www.northsouth.edu/).
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2020 Goals : Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun facts : I love to watch movies , play cricket , read books. ..

 ### Connect with me: